Maria Tesselschade Visscher: Life

 Tesselschade was born in Amsterdam, the youngest of three daughters of poet and humanist Roemer Visscher.
 She was given the name Tesselschade ("Damage on Tessel"), because her father lost ships near the Dutch island Texel on Christmas Eve 1593, three months before her birth, to remember that 'worldly wealth could be gone instantly.'

-She and her sister Anna Visscher were the only female members of the Muiderkring, the group of Dutch Golden Age intellectuals who met at Muiden Castle.
+She and her sister, Anna, were the only female members of the Muiderkring, the group of Dutch Golden Age intellectuals who met at Muiden Castle.
 She is often characterised as a muse of the group and attracted the admiration of its members, such as its organiser Hooft, Huygens, Barlaeus, Bredero, Heinsius, Vondel and Jacob Cats.

 In their correspondence, she is described as attractive, musically talented, and a skilled translator and commentator from French and Italian.
 They also praised her skill at singing, painting, carving, glass engraving and tapestry work.

 The Rijksmuseum Amsterdam has an example of her engraving work, a römer drinking glass engraved with the motto Sic Soleo Amicos ("this is how I treat my friends").

 In 1623, she married a ship's officer, Allard Crombalch.
-After he died in 1634, Huygens and Barlaeus proposed marriage to her, offers she rejected.
+After he died in 1634, Huygens and Barlaeus proposed marriage to her, offers which she rejected.